 Hand block printing is a labor-intensive process that involves carving designs on individual wooden blocks, to which dye is applied and stamped onto the fabric.
 Several dozen impressions are required to complete a single finished product.
 Enjoy this creation, made with a whole lot of patience and love!

 Co-ordinated napkins (Blue Moon) are available to purchase separately.

 A Fair Trade product.
 Handmade by artisans in India.

 How It's Made

 Artisans apply block print patterns to natural, kora cotton - this is unbleached fabric, and is the purest form of cotton.
 To start printing, an artisan evenly applies dye to a hand-carved wooden block.
 The fabric is then hand-stamped firmly and steadily, leaving a printed pattern.
-The artisan must add dye frequently to maintain the same intensity of color.
-Once the artisan has finished printing with a specific color and block, the artisan cleans the block and must wait for the cloth to dry before continuing.
+Dye is frequently added to maintain the same intensity of color.
+Once the printing is finished with a specific color and block, the artisan cleans the block and must wait for the cloth to dry before continuing.
 This is a deceptively simple art - each piece features dozens, if not hundreds, of careful impressions.
-This artisan group, based in Northern India, employs marginalized women and men, whose communities were displaced in the late eighties, losing their homes and farming lands in the process.
-This work offers a sustainable source of fair income and an off-farm livelihood, given that they don't have access to adequate farm land.
+The artisan community suffered forced displacement in the late eighties, losing their ancestral homes and farmlands in the process.
+This work offers a sustainable source of fair income and an off-farm livelihood.